peterkinget/MOSbiusBook/6a_experiments/Lab_6_compensation_two_stage_OTA/two_stage_OTA_PK.md

         - Explain why you are measuring the open-loop performance of the OTA even though there is a feedback network around the OTA.

 #### Measurement vs. Behavioral-Model Predictions
-- Compare the measured frequency response of the two-stage OTA to the response you expected based on the behavioral model of the one-stage OTA and common-source amplifier measured in [One Stage OTA and Common-Soruce Amplifier Lab](../Lab_5_simple_OTA_and_CS/simple_OTA_CS_PK.md).
+- Compare the measured frequency response of the two-stage OTA to the response you expected based on the behavioral model of the one-stage OTA and common-source amplifier measured in [One Stage OTA and Common-Source Amplifier Lab](../Lab_5_simple_OTA_and_CS/simple_OTA_CS_PK.md).

 #### Step Response Measurements
 - Place the amplifier in unity-gain feedback.
 Directly *out* (pin 31) to *inp* (pin 56) of the one-stage OTA without any resistors or capacitors.